 Better, but still mediocre camera

 Razer has improved the camera with the Razer Phone 2, and while it’s definitely better, the bar was terribly low.
 It can take some good photos, but it’s not near the level it needs to be for an $800 phone.
 There are two 12-megapixel sensors on the back: One with f/1.75 aperture and optical image stabilization, and another with 2x zoom and a f/2.6 aperture.
+Razer pushed an update that claimed to improve image quality — it did — but our impressions are still the same.
+It’s still not good enough for the price.

-Portrait Mode isn’t great.
+Portrait Mode is not good.
 The phone applies such a soft focus that a lot of detail is simply lost.
 Photos end up looking very fuzzy.
 The same rings true with using Portrait Mode on the 8-megapixel front-facing camera, though we found it fares slightly better, with a bit more detail — especially with good lighting.
 A lot of our comments come after comparing these photos against similar ones taken by phones like the Pixel 3 or the iPhone XS, and the Razer Phone 2 consistently comes last.

 The Razer Phone 2 can snap photos relatively quickly, but the results do not match the quality we expect from an $800 phone.
 After looking at the photos, the camera frequently made us less enthusiastic to be creative when capturing photos.
 Cameras on phones in this price range are incredibly good now, and it’s a shame we can’t say the same here.